Men’s Basketball Falls to Louisiana at Asheville Championship, 75-61

 Next Up

-Harvard will face either East Tennessee State or Elon on Sunday, Nov.
+Harvard will face Elon on Sunday, Nov.
 13 at 2:00 pm (ESPNU) in the Asheville Championship consolation game.